IkeC/Puny-BuildTools/README.md

 The following targets support Z-machine version 5 (XZIP) and Z-machine version 3 (ZIP) story files:

-_C64, Amiga, ZX Spectrum, Amstrad CPC/PCW, Atari ST, Atari 8-bit, MS-DOS, MSX, BBC Micro/Acorn Electron, C128, Plus/4, Apple II, SAM Coupe, TRS80 Model 3, TRS 80 Model 4, Mega65, classic Macintosh, modern PC._
+_C64, Amiga, ZX Spectrum, Amstrad CPC/PCW, Atari ST, Atari 8-bit, MS-DOS, MSX, BBC Micro/Acorn Electron, C128, Plus/4, Apple II, SAM Coupe, TRS80 Model 3, TRS 80 Model 4, Mega65, Agon Light/Console8, classic Macintosh, modern PC._

 > Note: Puny BuildTools projects by default are configured to target Z-machine version 5 and it's strongly recommended to keep it that way.
 The format is less restrictive and offers more options.
 The Z-machine version is defined in your project's config file.
 The BuildTools will ignore other Z-machine versions than 5 (default) or 3.
 Please consider that the Puny BuildTools are not intended to target mixed Z-machine versions.
 All targets will be built using the Z-machine version defined in your project's config file.